Deals2 min read

 FordBronco Sport0% / 48 moBig Blue Oval push for May

-HyundaiElantra0% / 48 moAssembled Georgia; tariff-neutral
+HyundaiElantra0% / 48 moAssembled in Georgia; tariff-neutral

 KiaForte0% / 48 moSame caveat; assembled in Georgia